barrydunne/AspNet.KickStarter/src/AspNet.KickStarter/Readme.md

 * `AspNet.KickStarter.Core` This is the base library that provides the `ApiBuilder`.
 * `AspNet.KickStarter.AddIn.xxx` These are the packages that provide the extended functionality such as OpenTelemetry and FluentValidation.
 * `AspNet.KickStarter.CQRS` This provides a number of interfaces and classes to use when working with MediatR.
-Including functional result types and automatic trace activities of handlers.
+* `AspNet.KickStarter.FunctionalResult` Includes functional result types.

 ### ApiBuilder